-Associate of Arts General Studies is a dynamic way to earn credits that can be put toward a university degree while exploring interests and gaining a broad foundation of scientific knowledge.
+Associate of Science General Studies is a dynamic way to earn credits that can be put toward a university degree while exploring interests and gaining a broad foundation of scientific knowledge.

 Courses in this program include laboratory science, math, and English as well as flexible selection of biology, chemistry, physics, and arts.
 This program is ideal for people with an interest in science who want flexibility to sample courses from several subjects.

 Associate degrees from CNC transfer into university programs and give you preferential admission at public universities and university-colleges in BC.
 (Consult the British Columbia Transfer Guide and check with CNC advisors to verify transferability of credits.)